Schopenhauer969/MYSQL-document/README.md

-# 🐬 MySQL — Beginner to Advanced
+# MySQL — Beginner to Advanced

-> A complete MySQL learning guide from **Beginner → Intermediate → Advanced** with practical examples.
+> A complete MySQL learning guide from **Beginner → Intermediate → Advanced**, with English + Khmer explanations and practical SQL examples.
-> មគ្គុទ្ទេសក៍ MySQL ពី **Beginner → Intermediate → Advanced** ជាមួយឧទាហរណ៍អនុវត្តជាក់ស្តែង។

 ---